PBearson/ESP32_Flash_Encryption_Tutorial/README.md

 Press ESC and change to the `Component config` menu.
 From here, navigate to the `NVS` menu.
 Disable the option `Enable NVS encryption`, since we are not interested in encrypting the NVS (non-volatile storage) partition.

+Do not touch other configurations.
 Now leave and save the configuration.

 ### 8. Upload the Application